MultiQC/MultiQC/docs/core/reports/customisation.md

 ## Customising tables

 Much like with the custom plot config above, you can override almost any configuration options for tables.
-To see what's available, read the documentation about [Creating a table](#creating-a-table) below.
+To see what's available, read the documentation about [Creating a table](../development/plots.md#creating-a-table).

 Tables have configuration at two levels:

 1. Entire table
    - Affects all columns and data.
-These configs are the same as _plot configs_ and can be overridden with `custom_plot_config` as described in the [Customising plots](#customising-plots) section above.
+These configs are the same as _plot configs_ and can be overridden with `custom_plot_config` as described in the [Customising plots](#customising-plots) section.
 2. Specific columns
    - Table columns (headers) have their own configuration scope:`custom_table_header_config`.
 See below.